Keith-S-Thompson/fizzbuzz-polyglot/README.md

 than in the current directory; it also requires an Internet connection.

 The `verify` script executes each program and confirms that its output is correct.
-It works on my systems, x86 Ubuntu 12.10 and x86_64 Linux Mint 14, with required packages installed as documented in each source file.
+It works on my system, x86_64 Linux Mint 17, with required packages installed as documented in each source file.
 (Linux Mint is derived from Ubuntu).

 I intend to set up a fresh installation of Ubuntu 12.10 x86_64 system on a virtual machine to confirm that all tests will pass when the specified packages are installed.
-I'll write and publish a script to automate the entire process.
+I'll write and publish a script to automate the entire process (in the unlikely event that I ever get around to it).

 I don't have a B compiler.
 Instead, I use `sed` to translate `fizzbuzz.b` to equivalent C code, which I then compile and execute.
 I can't guarantee that the translation (which is *extremely* ad-hoc) is correct.

+At the moment, I don't have the Modula-2 program working; I'll need to build and install the compiler from source.

 Do not take this too seriously.